 Based on the analysis of actual cases, we can determine the areas directly affected by the loss of data and assess the costs usually associated with this type of phenomenon.

 It is important to adapt the storage technology to the degree of data sensitivity, as well as the type of data (office files, databases).

-In order to avoid the storage infrastructure becoming quickly saturated and all the associated problems, it is necessary to implement a file archiving policy on suitable devices.
+In order to avoid the storage infrastructure becoming quickly saturated, it is necessary to implement a file archiving policy on suitable devices.

 It is advisable to equip servers with RAID (Redundant Array of Independent/Inexpensive Disks) technology which distributes the storage of data over several hard drives.
 If one of the RAID hard drives is lost, the IT system is able to reconstruct the missing data.
 There are different levels of RAID configurations, which are discussed in a separate sheet.

 The implementation of a SAN (Storage Area Network) cabled storage network may also prove useful for large infrastructures or the deployment of a second production or backup site.

 Both the technologies and the backup and restoration policies must be adapted depending on the degree of sensitivity, as well as the nature of the data (office files, databases).

 Technologies such as ‘snap shooting’, of which the aim is to create copies of changes to the database ‘on the go’ during the day, prevent a return to the previous day’s situation and, in doing so, limit the need for any entry or recoding.
 This onerous and complex technology might be well suited to a very complex type of use, but it is not necessary for the backup of normal office data.

 The implementation of procedures known by everyone, respected and controlled, makes the best use of the infrastructure in place, e.g. information given to users regarding the directories to be backed up on a daily basis.